pulibrary/pudl_mets_compiler/README.md

 compilation of different projects.
 The comments in the file should explain the function of each property.

-Note that calling `mvn clean` will delete the target directory, localProps.xml, and the application log.
+Note that calling `mvn clean` will delete the target directory, config.xml, and the application log.